commotum/intro2agi/mind.md

-more evidently an act of genius because it meant breaking from the general methods which had continued to become more and more successful after the invention of infinitesi- 8 An error for which, however, Poincar£ is not to be reproached (see next footnote).
+more evidently an act of genius because it meant breaking from the general methods which had continued to become more and more successful after the invention of infinitesi- mal calculus, which had been beautifully successful in the hands of Lagrange for obtaining the first stage of the solution, though not enabling anybody to complete it cor-
-8 a Whether Weierstrass himself actually drew the diagram (or simply described it in words) cannot be said because he did not develop his method elsewhere than in his oral lectures.
-That method remained un- known for years, except to his former students.
-112 KINDS OF MATHEMATICAL MINDS mal calculus, which had been beautifully successful in the hands of Lagrange for obtaining the first stage of the solution, though not enabling anybody to complete it cor-